ljc2154/ADBS/Project3/README.txt

 	First we downloaded the data set in .csv format.
 	We then created a smaller .csv consisting of the only columns we cared about from the data set (Permit_Type_Description and Borough_Block_Lot).
 	We then used a python script that stored the information from the data set valuable to us in a dictionary.
-	The dictionary mapped block numbers to sub-dictionary that mapped different permit types to bits.
+	The dictionary mapped block numbers to sub-dictionaries that mapped different permit types to bits (1 if the block contained that permit type).
-	Then, for each main dictionary key (city block), we wrote its subdictionary keys to a line of INTEGRATED-DATASET.csv.
+	Then, for each main dictionary key (city block), we wrote its subdictionary keys (permit types) to a line of INTEGRATED-DATASET.csv.
 	We made the decision not to incorporate unknown block numbers (all 0s) and unknown permit types (N/A or INCORRECT LICENSE) in our INTEGRATED-DATASET.csv.
+	Sometimes, different data was entered to denote the same permit type (ie, FOOD SERVICE EST. and FOOD SERVICE ESTAB. or EQUIPMENT and EQUIPMENT WORK) We did our best to unify such instances under one permit type.

 	(c) what makes your choice of INTEGRATED-DATASET file interesting (in other words, justify your choice of NYC Open Data data set(s)).